Am4teur/LinkedList/README.md

 # LinkedList
-A base to linked lists in python and some simple exercices.
+A base to simple linked lists in python and some simple exercices.